My goal is to inspire you with elegant Christmas table ideas so you can enjoy the process of creating your own.

 Prepare for your guests with fresh linens, vacuumed rooms, and well-washed or polished tableware.

-Add welcoming scents in your home too.
-A scented candle, the smell of your meal, baked bread, or roaring fireplace will be appreciated and remembered.
+Add welcoming scents to your home, too.
+A scented candle, the smell of your meal, baked bread, or a roaring fireplace will be appreciated and remembered.

 Where to Buy Table Decor